 How long has the property been on the market?

-In cities where the market is hot, it will usually take less than 50 days for the home to sell.
-Houses that sit for longer than this generally sell for less than the original asking price.
-Several factors can attribute to this, such as:
+In cities where the market is hot, it usuallys takes less than 50 days for a home to sell.
+Houses that sit longer than this generally sell for less than the original asking price.
+Several factors can contribute to this, such as:

-It can even be due to the seller’s situation, such as a seller that’s waiting for the highest and best offer with no rushed inclination to sell.
+It can even be due to the seller’s situation, such as a seller who’s waiting for the highest and best offer with no rushed inclination to sell.

-Other key details that your offer needs to include
+Other key details your offer needs to include

 Aside from the offer price, there are some other key details that your offer will include:

-4. Details regarding the buyer’s responsibility to closing costs or other fees, and how taxes and expenses are prorated between the buyer and seller
+Details regarding the buyer’s responsibility for closing costs or other fees, and how taxes and expenses are prorated between the buyer and seller

 By the time you’re ready to make an offer, you should have a good idea of what the home is worth and what you can afford to pay.
 Be prepared for give-and-take negotiation once you’ve made the initial offer since it’s common for this to occur when buying a home.
 The buyer and seller often go back and forth until they can agree on a price and contingencies.

-With that in mind, be prepared to receive counteroffers that you can discuss with your real estate agent.
+With that in mind, be prepared to receive counteroffers which you can discuss with your real estate agent.

 Contingencies

-While writing the offer contract, you and your agent will go over certain “escape clauses”, or contingencies, which allow you to walk away from the sale without losing your escrow deposit.
-The most common type of contingencies are the home inspection, appraisal, financing, and title.
+While writing the offer contract, you and your agent will go over certain escape clauses, or contingencies, that allow you to walk away from the sale without losing your escrow deposit.
+The most common types of contingencies are the home inspection, appraisal, financing, and title.
 As you go through the process, called active approval, your offer will generally be contingent on 5 things:

-These are a checks and balance system from the banks required by lenders so that they do not lend any prospective buyer more than the home is worth.
+These are a checks-and-balances system from the banks required by lenders to avoid lending any prospective buyer more than a home is worth.

 Tips for putting an offer on a house

-• Be proactive: Don’t wait.
-If you’re currently searching for a home and you see one that you like, make an offer.
-In a seller’s market homes move very quickly and by the time you make a final decision the house could be gone.
+Be proactive: Don’t wait.
+If you see a home you like, make an offer promptly.
+Homes move very quickly in a seller’s market and by the time you make a final decision the house could be gone.

-• It will take time: If you have made offers on multiple properties just to find you have lost each one, that’s ok.
+It will take time: It’s not uncommon to make offers on multiple properties before finally getting a ‘yes’.
 Be patient.
-Getting caught in a bidding war will have you spending more money than the house is worth, or more than you’re comfortable spending, which is always a mistake.
+Getting caught in a bidding war will have you spending more money than the house is worth or more than you’re comfortable spending (which is always a mistake).

-• Don’t make rash decisions: Buying a home you’re not fully invested in just because you’re tired of missing out can be a grave mistake.
-Remember, this is a huge investment and often a 30-year commitment.
-Take your time, reassess your options and make an offer off logic instead of emotions.
+Don’t make rash decisions: Buying a home you’re not fully invested in just because you’re tired of missing out can be a grave mistake.
+Remember, buying a home is often a 30-year commitment.
+Take your time, reassess your options and make an offer based on logic rather than emotions.

 Finally, keep in mind that making an offer on a home is just one step in the process.